SIMEXP/psom/how_to_use_psom.md

 # Code a pipeline

 ## Syntax
-This page gives a quick tour of PSOM using a toy example.
-What we mean by a "pipeline" is the act of running several operations (or jobs) on a dataset, stored in files, sometimes sequentially, sometimes in parallel.
-In PSOM, a `job` is a Matlab/Octave command that takes files as inputs and produce files as outputs, along with some optional parameters.
-A `pipeline` is a just a list of jobs.
-PSOM builds on a formal description of a pipeline, which can be implemented using standard Octave/matlab objects, namely "structures".
-This matlab script is an example of a toy pipeline.
-You can download the code of `psom_demo_pipeline` and execute it block by block to replicate this tutorial in a matlab session.
+A `job` is a Matlab/Octave command that takes files as inputs and produce files as outputs, along with some optional parameters.
 ```matlab
 psom_gb_vars